dimagi/commcare-hq/custom/CONTRIBUTING.rst

 patterns, and styles whenever reasonable.
 The code should pass lint checks and strive to be as readable as possible, such as by using only short classes, functions, and methods, limiting the use of inheritance, avoiding duplication, and generally being as straightforward as possible.
+Adhering to these standards supports maintainers in understanding code, but more importantly it allows the code to be refactored and migrated as needed in the future through automated translation, significantly lowering the burden (and risk) of permanently retaining the code.

 Custom code should be isolated as much as possible from core code.
 It should live primarily in a project-specific module in ``custom/``.
 It can be tied in to